Santa Maria Maggiore: Status as a papal major basilica

-No Catholic church can be honoured with the title of basilica unless by apostolic grant or from immemorial custom.
-St. Mary Major is one of the only four that hold the title of major basilica.
+A Catholic church can only be honored with the title of basilica by apostolic grant or from immemorial custom.
+Santa Maria Maggiore is one of four that hold the title of "major basilica".
 The other three are the basilicas of St. John in the Lateran, St. Peter, and St. Paul outside the Walls.
-(The title of major basilica was once used more widely, being attached, for instance, to the Basilica of St. Mary of the Angels in Assisi).
-Along with all of the other major basilicas, St. Mary Major is also styled a papal basilica.
-Before 2006, the four papal major basilicas, together with the Basilica of St. Lawrence outside the Walls were referred to as the patriarchal basilicas of Rome, and were associated with the five ancient patriarchates (see Pentarchy).
-St. Mary Major was associated with the Patriarchate of Antioch.
+The title of major basilica was once used more widely, being attached, for instance, to the Basilica of St. Mary of the Angels in Assisi.

+Along with the other major basilicas, Santa Maria Maggiore is also styled a "papal basilica".
+Before 2006, the four papal major basilicas, together with the Basilica of St. Lawrence outside the Walls were referred to as the "patriarchal basilicas" of Rome.
+When Pope Benedict XVI abandoned the title "Patriarch of the West", the title of Santa Maria Maggiore changed from patriarchal to papal basilica, as found on its website, and each was associated with one of the five ancient patriarchates.
+Santa Maria Maggiore was associated with the Patriarchate of Antioch.
+In 2024, Pope Francis reinstated the title, reversing Pope Benedict XVI's renunciation of it but, so far, the church designation has remained unaltered.

-The five papal basilicas along with the Basilica of the Holy Cross in Jerusalem and San Sebastiano fuori le mura were the traditional Seven Pilgrim Churches of Rome, which were visited by pilgrims during their pilgrimage to Rome following a 20 km itinerary established by St. Philip Neri on 25 February 1552.
+The five papal basilicas along with the Basilica of the Holy Cross in Jerusalem and San Sebastiano fuori le mura were the traditional Seven Pilgrim Churches of Rome, which were visited by pilgrims during their pilgrimage to Rome following a 20 km itinerary established by Philip Neri on 25 February 1552.

-History of the present church
+History

-It is now agreed that the present church was built under Pope Celestine I (422–432) not under Pope Sixtus III (432–440), who consecrated the basilica on the 5th of August 434 to the Virgin Mary.
+It is now agreed that the present church was built on the Cispian spur of Rome's Esquiline Hill under Pope Celestine I (422–432) not under Pope Sixtus III (432–440), who consecrated the basilica on 5 August 434 to the Virgin Mary.